-So . . . you (and your counselor) must search for and identify what you feel you have “lost.”
+So…you (and your counselor) must search for and identify what you feel you have “lost.”
 That could very well be the starting point in your healing—the point of diagnosis.
-Ask the Holy Spirit who lives inside you to help reveal the loss(es) to you and to your counselor; He will do so if you ask Him to.
-And, of course, ask Him to reveal other causes for your depression.
+Ask the Holy Spirit who lives inside you to help reveal the loss(es) to you and to your counselor; He or she will do so if you ask.
+And, of course, ask your counselor to reveal any other causes for your depression.

 My Healing From Depression

 The story I’m about to tell you of God healing me from depression isn’t one of those hyped instant healings where someone placed their hands on my head, prayed for me, and then proclaimed “Be healed!” while I thrashed around on the floor.
 Nope, nothing like that.
 But…my healing is just as miraculous as that type of supernatural, instant healing.
 Healing is healing, no matter what shape or form it takes, no matter how it happens.

-If you’ve never battled depression as I have for most of my adult years, you can’t possibly know the l-o-n-n-g days of depression that just seem to go on and on forever . . . without end—days of unnameable hopelessness, deep despair, overwhelming worthlessness, total exhaustion, sadness beyond sadness, wanting to give up, obsessive suicidal thoughts . . . feeling utterly abandoned by God . . .
+If you’ve never battled depression as I have for most of my adult years, you can’t possibly know the l-o-n-n-g days of depression that just seem to go on and on forever…without end—days of unnamable hopelessness, deep despair, overwhelming worthlessness, total exhaustion, sadness beyond sadness, wanting to give up, obsessive suicidal thoughts…feeling utterly abandoned by God…